But as soon as you start work as a nanny you become an employee and should be paid via payroll (PAYE).

 - complete the work at a time negotiated with their client

-There are a few exceptions, perhaps if you work for several families at the same time or have had lots of temporary jobs or work as an au pair.
+There are a few exceptions, perhaps if you work for several families at the same time, have had lots of temporary jobs or work as an au pair.

-If you are self-employed your new ‘employer’ will need to get confirmation of your self-employed status.
-And you will need to keep accurate records of your pay and pay tax and NI through self-assessment.
+If you are registered as self-employed, your status does not automatically follow you from job to job, therefore your new ‘employer’ will need to get confirmation from HMRC in writing that your self-employed status can be applied to that specific job role.
+You will need to keep accurate records of your invoices and pay tax and NI through self-assessment.

 - Be given payslips